The Families and Media Project

 The Families and Media Project (FAM) aims to unearth the potential that media may have for enriching family learning and routines.
-To accomplish these aims, members of the Families and Media Research Consortium will conduct a series of studies that link large-scale data with in-depth illustrations.
-Findings will be translated for educators and media designers interested in designing content, products, and educational programs that:
+To accomplish these aims, members of the Families and Media Research Consortium have conducted a series of studies that link large-scale data with in-depth illustrations.
+Findings are translated for educators and media designers interested in designing content, products, and educational programs that:

 - Positively impact the learning, communication, and lifestyle needs of families with children.